Bräunig, Werner (2007), Rummelplatz, Aufbau Verlag

 In the West, we like to read opposition against socialist regimes along anti-communist lines, which explains in part the perennial popularity of a royalist like Solzhenitsyn.
 But the sad truth was that the GDR government targeted passionate communists as well as the anti-communist opposition.
 Passionate communists like Heiner Müller, Christa Wolf or Werner Bräunig decried what they saw as perversions of a noble and magnificent ideal, and they were punished accordingly.
 One of the best examples of the line between ‘good’ and ‘bad’ communism is the difference between the novel Spur der Steine (~ Traces of Stones) and its film version.
 The novel, written by Erik Neutsch is a long, and ultimately dull affair.
 It starts off well, telling the story of an outsider and his adventures, but ends in a long coda of basically educational remarks.
 In the end, Neutsch’s protagonist sees the error of his ways and becomes a useful cog in the GDR machine.
 This doesn’t happen in Frank Beyer’s fantastic film version, also entitled Spur der Steine.
 The film is a stronger work of art because it’s more coherent and more loyal towards its protagonist.
 It was however this realism unsupported by an educational finish that earned the movie the ire of GDR officials, so that it was eventually banned, a ban that in the end included Neutsch’s novel.
 Both Neutsch and Beyer were passionate and outspoken communists and supporters of the German Democratic Republic, yet they failed what GDR officials saw as the main function of literature.
 If you look at the process that eventually led to such bans, you are likely to be surprised by the almost random nature of it.
 Sometimes writers appeared to be equally surprised or even blindsided by the sudden onslaught of official criticism and the subtle and not-so-subtle ways of repression that ensued.
 Writers like Bräunig did not write oppositional literature against a dictatorial regime.
 In 1965, before the erection of the Berlin Wall, many writers believed the party line which proclaimed that debate was integral to the young socialist republic.
 What they forgot was that the other party line was “the Party’s always right” (there’s actually an official hymn, the refrain of which is “the Party, the Party, the Party’s always right.” click here to listen and cringe) and highlighting mistakes impudently suggested that the Party may not, in fact, always be right.

 This is a rather long introduction that leads us to Werner Bräunig’s excellent book, large portions of which take place among miners and in a paper factory. in the years leading up to 1953 Bräunig was not himself a miner or a paper factory worker by profession, but he did work as a miner for a year, and in a paper factory for two more years.
 Although he had embarked on a career in literature and academia when the Bitterfelder Weg directives were given out, Rummelplatz closely reflects the ideals that were behind the cultural policies decided in Bitterfeld.
 It is a story about the everyday reality of miners in the Wismut AG in Saxony and of paper factory workers in Chemnitz, and it’s painstakingly accurate about all kinds of details.
-My grandfather had worked in mines for most of his adult life, two years of which were spent with the Wismut AG, and he corroborates even small details of everyday life in the Wismut mines.
+My own grandfather had worked in mines for most of his adult life, two years of which were spent with the Wismut AG.
+I talked to him after reading the book and he corroborates all the details, down to even the smallest observations, of life in the Wismut mines.
 The Wismut mines were uranium mines, and thus of central strategic importance not just to the GDR officials, but also to the Soviet occupying forces.
 Daily life in Wismut meant having a Russian military officer as a boss, and seeing Soviet soldiers everywhere.
 Every miner leaving the mines at the end of the day was closely controlled and information about the mines operated by the Wismut AG, was slow in coming.
 On the other hand, of all the mining work in the GDR, the Wismut mines offered the best wages by far, and thus attracted workers from all over the Republic.
 A 1958 movie by Konrad Wolf, Sonnensucher (unreleased until 1972) is enlightening if you want to understand the heated atmosphere in the uranium mines where all kinds of people came to work.
 Bräunig’s potent mixture of characters is less a feat of imaginative invention than a reflection of the torrid reality of the uranium mine work.
 In his book, he assembles, among many other colorful characters, a brawler and misfit, a Party official, an alcoholic Soviet engineer, and a young man who works in the mines in order to ‘make up’ for his non-working-class background and be allowed to study at a university later on.